Texlaxing

 🪮 Texturizer vs Texlax vs Relaxer 🪮

 Texturizers and texlax are basically the same thing.
-The only difference is that “texlax” is a more modern term for the relaxing process, describing relaxed hair that is underprocessed.
+The only difference is that “texlax” is a more modern term for the process, describing relaxed hair that is underprocessed.

 I believe the benefits of texturizing your strands outweigh the downsides.
-This is true for texturized hair compared to natural texture hair, as well as texturizer versus relaxer.
+This is true for texturized hair compared to natural thick hair, as well as texturizer versus relaxer.
 However, the main drawback of texturized hair is its increased susceptibility to breakage.

 Natalie mochaccino